-Premises liability cases describe the duty of care a property owner or manager must extend to its guests to avoid being found negligent.
+Premises liability cases describe the duty-of-care a property owner or manager must extend to its guests to avoid being found negligent.
 This analysis can be tricky.
-For instance, how far a hotel must go to put in place protective measures protecting guests against bed bugs largely depends upon demographics and the high-risk nature of a particular property.
+For instance, how extensive a hotel must go to implement protective measures protecting guests against bed bugs largely depends upon demographics and the high-risk nature of a particular property.

 Naturally, how a hotel must act to comply with its duty has evolved over the years as bed bug integrated pest management practices and technology have improved.
-For instance, the pest control industry, and thus their hotel clients, were on a reactive-based protocol when attacking a bed bug issue 10 years ago.
+For instance, the pest control industry, and by extension their hotel clients, were on a reactive-based protocol when attacking a bed bug issue 10 years ago.
 As the industry progressed, pest management professionals began implementing inspection-based approaches to managing bed bugs for their customers.
-Inspection-based procedures concentrated on the manner and frequency a hotel inspected all areas of the hotel from the rooms, laundry, and common areas as well as use of interceptors and having their pest control companies conduct general inspections of the hotel’s premises.
-Today, new technologies and products available to hotels have increased their duties to their guests to include preventative measures.
-For example, active mattress liners can be installed on mattresses or box springs, which provide prevention and control of bed bugs for two years.
-Further, silica-based insecticidal dusts can be applied around perimeters, offering extended residual control for months.

 The Lipman Law Firm practice handles consumer class action litigation, specializing in class action bed bug litigation.
-Jeff Lipman is a frequent speaker throughout the United States, including the National Pest Management Association and Entomological Society of America.
+Jeff Lipman is a frequent speaker throughout the U.S., including the National Pest Management Association and Entomological Society of America.